mikeyduece/social_media_concerns/README.md

         - `has_many :liked_posts`
 - An Item is able to be 'liked' by a user
     - `liker :users, :admins`
-    - This provides the following relationships like above
+    - This provides the following relationships like above to separate the collection types or you may use the `likes` relationship
         - `has_many :liked_by_users`
         - `has_many :liked_by_admins`
+- The `liked_` and `liked_by_` relationships are an example.
+With the other available modules, the respective names will be interpolated if and when you provide the symbols as arguments to the class methods.

 #### Creating SocialMedia Object